Webweaver and credentials

 The information provided on The Stuttering Homepage is designed to support, not replace, the relationship that exists between a person who stutters or other site visitors and the professional and support community that serve people who stutter and their families.

-Materials on this site are provided with consent of the authors which include professionals as well as consumers (people who stutter and their family members).
+Materials on this site are provided with consent of the authors (or their dependents or family members) which include professionals as well as consumers (people who stutter and their family members).
+No specific permission is requested to link to materials that are freely-available on the Internet.
+For materials that are copyrighted, consent to repost is requested.
 Contributors to the archive will be acknowledged and are solely responsible for the information they provide.
 We cannot be responsible for nor can we attest to the accuracy or efficacy of the information others provide.
 Where requested or appropriate, information is provided with proper attribution or is provided confidentially.
 This site undertakes to honor or exceed the legal requirements of medical/health information privacy that applies in the United States and in Minnesota where the site is currently housed.
 Individual email addresses are included with information they have provided only with their express permission or at their request.

-The site does not have commercial or grant funding.
+The site does not have commercial or grant funding nor does it host any advertising.
 The only financial support has been a donation from one generous individual who provided the fees for registering the domain name www.stutteringhomepage.com and a digital camera for helping to build and enhance the site.
 Web space is provided by Minnesota State University, Mankato.
-The only income generated has come from the "Bookstore" in coordination with Amazon.com and amounts to less than $100 annually.
-That money is used to purchase materials from The Stuttering Foundation of America.
-These materials are sent to individuals overseas that do not have access to speech therapy services for stuttering.
-This policy is clearly explained at Bookstore: please read
+The only income generated in the past came from the "Bookstore" in coordination with Amazon.com and amounted to less than $100 annually.
+Amazon has since declined to allow such hosting for Minnesota.
+The money earned in the past was used to purchase materials from The Stuttering Foundation.
+These materials were sent to individuals overseas that do not have access to speech therapy services for stuttering.

-The online conferences linked to the Stuttering Homepage are offered for university credit or continuing education units.
-There have been annual conferences since 1998.
+The annual online conferences developed by Judith Kuster and linked to the Stuttering Homepage (from 1998-2012) were offered for university credit or continuing education units.
 One of these conferences (2001) was supported by a small faculty grant from the MnSCU Center for Teaching and Learning.

 Links to the SHP, or to sections of the SHP are welcome, but should cite where the links are coming from.